13 Control Structures

 For loops are often run from 1 to N (or 0 to N-1 in python) but in essence, a for loop is very commonly used to do a task for every value of a vector.

-For instance, in R, there is a built-in variable called month.name.
+In R, there is a built-in variable called month.name.
 Type month.name into your R console to see what it looks like.
 If we want to iterate along the values of month.name, we can:

 for (i in month.name)